appbaseio/reactivesearch/content/docs/security/Template.md

 sidebar: 'docs'
 ---

-Search Templates prevent script injections by only passing the parameters to your search query rather than the query itself over the network.
+Search Templates prevent script injections by only passing the parameters to your search query rather than passing the query itself over a network request.

 ![](https://i.imgur.com/uzf1AtQ.png)